damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 That's a thing of the past!
 All times are now reported in your own timezone.

 ![]()

+## Improved GitHub Importer

+The GitHub importer now also imports milestones, labels and keeps references to pull requests and issues!

 ## Other changes
 Tooltip dates use user’s timezone.